Science & Language Arts

 IMG_20201109_113009893_HDR.jpg

-Book Club: We study one novel a month with students helping to select the novels we read.
+Book Club: We study two books a semester in great depth with students helping to select the novels we read.
 Since 2019 we have read:

 • Classic dystopian or satirical works such Animal Farm, The Giver, Ender’s Game, Fahrenheit 451